dkalintsev/Brocade/vADC/CloudFormation/Templates/Variants-and-experimental/ASG-Puppet/README.md

 While clearly being a demo, the template was designed to provide building blocks for roughly the following real life workflow:

 1. You have an application that requires vADC.
-You could be using a [old simple template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates/Old) customised for your needs to deploy an unconfigured vADC cluster.
+You could be using the [old simple template](https://github.com/dkalintsev/Brocade/tree/master/vADC/CloudFormation/Templates/Old) customised for your needs to deploy an unconfigured vADC cluster.
 2. You deploy the rest of your application.
 3. Using vADC UI and CLI, as necessary, you configure vADC cluster as your appication requires.
 4. Once the above is in place, you run [`genNodeConfig`](https://forge.puppet.com/tuxinvader/brocadevtm#tools-gennodeconfig) to create a Puppet manifest from your running configured cluster.